ibm-cloud-docs/FileStorage/how-to-create-duplicate-volume.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-29"
+lastupdated: "2017-10-09"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Creating a Duplicate File Volume
+# Creating a Duplicate {{site.data.keyword.filestorage_full_notm}}

-We provide the ability to create a duplicate of an existing File storage volume.
+We provide the ability to create a duplicate of an existing {{site.data.keyword.filestorage_full}} volume.
 The duplicate volume will inherit the capacity and performance options of the original volume by default and will have a copy of the data up to the point in time of a snapshot.

 Because the duplicate is based on the data in a point in time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 To learn more about snapshots and how to order snapshot space, refer to the [Snapshot documentation](snapshots.html).